 - Asbestos Trust Funds - these are large amounts of money set aside by asbestos companies to handle asbestos claims.
 Eligible patients and loved ones can file a claim against the trust to receive compensation.
 To prove eligibility and qualify for payments, patients or their family members must fulfill the criteria of having a diagnosis with an asbestos-related illness and proof of exposure.
 There is a time limit to file an asbestos claim from one to three years from the initial diagnosis and it's possible to file a claim with multiple asbestos trust funds to maximalize the compensation for the diagnosed asbestos-related illness.

 - VA Health Care - the assistance can be based on the confirmation of a service-connected illness or the veteran's income level.
 If the asbestos exposure that led to an asbestos-related disease happened during active duty, the VA considers it service-connected.

 - Disability Compensation - a monthly benefit based on a veteran's level of disability.
 Asbestos-related cancers, such as mesothelioma, are considered 100% disabling.

-- Special Monthly Compensation - assistance available to veterans with a disability grade requires the help and presence of another person.
+- Special Monthly Compensation - assistance available to veterans with a disability grade that requires the help and presence of another person.
 The compensation is also available to spouses and parents of veterans.

 - Dependency and Indemnity Compensation - a monthly aid paid to the surviving spouse of a veteran who died from a service-related disability.

-- VA Burial Benefits - is based on proof that the person seeking this benefit has paid for a veteran's burial or funeral.
+- VA Burial Benefits - are based on proof that the person seeking this benefit has paid for a veteran's burial or funeral.
 They also must show the veteran died of a service-connected disability such as mesothelioma linked to military asbestos exposure.

 - interstitial pulmonary fibrosis